Alibard/bombat-tyr/README.md

                         .putCustomStyle(mainLayoutStyle)
                         .build(getApplicationContext ());
   ```
-In case if user won't change some params hi don't setup it.
-Like :
+In case if user won't change some params user does not set up it.
+Like:
 ```java
 final CustomStyle titleStyle = new CustomStyle.Builder(CustomStyle.Type.TITLE)
                   .setBackgroundColor(getResources().getColor(R.color.bg))